Five Mistakes Parents Make (and How to Learn From Them)

 As a parent, your emotions are likely to be your Achilles’ heel.

-If you are like many parents, when you learn that your child has a disability, you turn to school personnel and medical specialists for help.
+If you are like many parents, when you learn your child has a disability, you turn to health care specialists and school personnel for help.

 If you and the school disagree about what is appropriate for your child, you may feel shocked and angry.
 You may feel betrayed by the system you trusted.
 Once lost, trust is hard to regain.